Terrorism in the Qur'an

 "And if you encounter those who make fun of Our revelations, then turn away from them until they move on to a different narrative..."
 (Qur'an 6:68)

 The two verses above say that if someone mocks or insults the Qur'an, that you simply "do not sit with them" or "turn away from them".
-That is it!
-God doesn't say to kill them, or hurt them, or befriend them, or force them to stop, etc. God simply says not to sit with them.
-Also notice that He says that you can come back to them when they move on to a different topic.
+That is all the Quran calls for!
+God does not call for their death, or for them to be harmed.
+God does not even call for befriending them, or to make them stop, etc. The Quran only says that you should not sit with them.
+You can then come back to them when they have moved on to a different topic.

 Similarly in the verse below, when vain talk is heard, believers should turn away from there and say "To us our deeds, and to you yours; peace be to you: we seek not the ignorant":